MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 ## Known limitations

 There are several limitations in the preview.
 These limitations will be addressed in the future.
-To know more about the upcoming roadmap and stay in touch with product team, you can join the preview yammer group at <https://aka.ms/SynapseLinkforDynamics>
+To know more about the upcoming roadmap and stay in touch with product team, you can join the preview Yammer group at <https://aka.ms/SynapseLinkforDynamics>

 1. You need to create a new synapse Link profile.
 You can’t add finance and operations apps tables into existing Synapse Link profiles.
 2. Finance and operations apps Tables can’t be added to Managed Store, aka.
 Data lake provisioned with Dataverse.
 3. Finance and operations apps Tables shipped by Microsoft are already enabled in Synapse Link except for a set of tables identified below.
-To enable custom tables, you need to enable change tracking in custom tables as explained here: [Enable row version change tracking for tables](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track.md#enable-row-version-change-tracking-for-tables)
+To enable custom tables, you need to enable change tracking in custom tables as explained here: [Enable row version change tracking for tables](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-tables)
 4. Following Tables shipped by Microsoft are not currently enabled.
 We will enable these tables in a future release.
-    1. Tables without a unique index on Rec ID column (ex.
-REQPLAN)
+    1. Tables without a unique index on the Rec ID column (ex.
+REQPLAN).
     2. Tables that contain sensitive fields including: CUSTTABLE, VENDTABLE, CONTACTPERSON, VENDBANKACCOUNT, HCMPERSONPRIVATECITIZENSHIPDETAILS, HCMPERSONPRIVATEDETAILS, WHSWORKUSER, CUSTBANKACCOUNT, BANKACCOUNTTABLE, BANKSTMTISOREPORTENTRY, JMGEMPLOYEE
     3. Tables that contain EDT Array types PROJTABLE, TSTIMESHEETLINEWEEK, WHSCONTAINERTABLE, WHSWAVETABLE, WHSINVENTTABLE, RESOURCESETUP
 5. Finance and operations apps table updates in Delta parquet format may take upto 1hr.
 We are working to reduce the time.